Duatadmin/FrontFT/docs/SQL_logic_new.md

     )
   );

-CREATE POLICY "Owner-Write" ON training_set
-  FOR INSERT, UPDATE, DELETE USING (
+CREATE POLICY "Owner-Write" ON modular_training_set FOR INSERT, UPDATE, DELETE USING (
     EXISTS (
       SELECT 1